I have to admit that I have not met a business owner, a CEO or a leader who ever claimed to NOT want good ideas from their team or employees.

 If you refer to #5 above, if you’re insecure about your leadership, the bad assumptions are not only about business but also about the intentions of the person(s) providing the information.
 Sad.

-With this level of mistrust, even when you get good ideas, you are inclined to leave them on the table.
+With this level of mistrust, even when you get workable ideas, you are inclined to leave them on the table.

 Size matters – the size of the business, the size of your budget, the size of you team and of course the size of your leadership capacity.